metacpan/metacpan-cpan-extracted/distros/D/Data-Hopen/README.md

-# Data::Hopen - A build generator with first-class edges and explicit dependencies
+# Data::Hopen - A dataflow library with first-class edges

 [![Appveyor Badge](https://ci.appveyor.com/api/projects/status/github/hopenbuild/data-hopen?svg=true)](https://ci.appveyor.com/project/cxw42/data-hopen)

-hopen is a cross-platform software build generator.
-It makes files you can pass to Make, Ninja, Visual Studio, or other build tools, to compile and link your software.  hopen gives you:

-- A full, Turing-complete, robust programming language to write your build scripts (specifically, Perl 5.14+)
-- No hidden magic!
-All your data is visible and accessible in a build graph.
-- Context-sensitivity.
-Your users can tweak their own builds for their own platforms without affecting your project.

-See [Data::Hopen::Conventions](https://metacpan.org/pod/release/CXW/Build-Hopen-0.000006-TRIAL/lib/Build/Hopen/Conventions.pod) for details of the input format.

-Why Perl?
-Because (1) you probably already have it installed, and (2) it is the original write-once, run-everywhere language!
+`Data::Hopen` is a dataflow library that runs actions you specify, moves data between those actions, and permits transforming data as the data moves.
+It is the underlying engine of the [App::hopen](https://metacpan.org/pod/App::hopen) cross-platform software build generator, but can be used for any dataflow task that can be represented as a directed acyclic graph (DAG).

 # INSTALLATION